ronnyerrmann/rainfall/README.md

 ### Description
 For the daily images the same scale as [metoffice uses in their rainfall radar](https://weather.metoffice.gov.uk/maps-and-charts/rainfall-radar-forecast-map#?model=ukmo-ukv&layer=rainfall-rate) is used, but instead of indicating mm/h it's mm/day.
 Additionally purple for 64 to 128 and white for 128 to 999 mm/day where added.
 If more than that value is reached, black will be shown and you should build am arch.

+As the publicly available data only provides ranges from `x` to `2x` mm/h (with `x` being the lower rainfall limit for a colour), the resulting summaries for the day can be off by a similar amount.
+The program uses the value at 33% of the range to reflect the assumed Poisson distribution of rainfall and that the rainfall measurement is done at discrete times.
+The final values, given in the grey scaled image, have therefore a relative uncertainty of [+50% -25%].

 ### Add your own areas
 This can be done either by creating a file `subareas.csv` in the script folder, with comma-separated values for